pierre-cm/galbe/docs/error-handler.md

 ## Definition

-The error handler should be a function that takes two aguments: an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and a [Context](context.md).
+The error handler should be a function that takes two arguments: an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and a [Context](context.md).
 This function may potentially return a [Response type](handler.md#response-types).